7 Signs You’re Not Getting Enough Zinc

 Low energy and depression, as well as deficit diseases such as ADD and ADHD, have also been linked to zinc deficiencies, according to Dr. Hadjiev.
 He says on average men and women should not consume more than 40 milligrams on zinc per day, but dosages vary based on age and body conditions, such as pregnancy, or if one is breastfeeding.
 Lisa Moskovitz, RD, CDN, CPT, stresses a balanced diet to avoid a zinc deficiency.
 “A balanced diet, including plenty of vegetables, fresh fruits, whole grains, lean proteins, and healthy fats, is the ticket for nourishing your body and maintaining proper health,” she says.
-These are healthy-eating secrets nutritionists won’t tell you for free.
+Here are the foods you should eat to prevent triggering a mood disorder.

 Slow wound healingiStock/LiudmylaSupynska